PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 `1 passed in 0.60s`, the focused gate passes `377 passed in 18.74s`, and the branch-changed broad related suite passes `1425 passed in 24.42s`.

+The immediate post-broadcast static-shape reconciliation remains unconditional but now requests its established complete mutation counter and retains the two- key result as `_very_late_broadcast_static_shape_stats`.
+This captures parameter-, option-, metadata-, and ordinary shape writes during the existing fixed-point walk without a copy or additional traversal.
+The result has no consumer.

+The implementation gate updated the preceding broadcast-boundary contract to require the new assignment and opt-in keyword.
+Those two boundary contracts pass `2 passed in 0.64s`, the focused reconciliation/owner gate passes `357 passed in 19.30s`, and the branch-changed broad related suite passes `1430 passed in 25.27s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.